aaronmaj/banking-microservices/README.md

-# banking-micro-services
+# banking-services
-Set of projects with SpringBoot micro-services, Reactive Spring Boot, Micro-frontends, ReactJs and Javascript
+Set of microservices projects with Spring Boot, Reactive Spring Boot, Micro-frontends, ReactJs and Javascript